 Try: Benjamin Moore Smashing Pink

 Ice cream pastels have been one of the most ubiquitous color combinations in design over this last year, and it doesn’t look like the palette is going anywhere anytime soon.
 Try your hand at the trend with a sugary pink kitchen wall hue.
 This English country home is anything but stuffy and traditional—as exhibited by its fun kitchen, which sees a Millennial Pink wall color paired with funky graphic tiles and glossy teal cabinetry.
-Take a page from this space and keep your own kitchen from feeling too sweet by infusing it with some unexpectedly modern details of your own.
+Take a page from this space and prevent your own kitchen from looking too sweet by infusing it with some unexpectedly modern details of your own.

 View this post on Instagram